yearn/yearn-exporter/readme.md

 You will need:

 - Erigon for querying historical data
-- Prometheus to pull the metrics, persist them and make them queryable
+- Victoria-metrics to pull the metrics, persist them and make them queryable
 - Grafana if you want to set up custom dashboards and alerts
 - Etherscan API key
+- docker and docker-compose (not mandatory but easier usage, see below)

 ## Usage